|

 wilderness includes pretty places by the sea and great Sonoran Desert

-forests of bizarre and wondrous plants, offering ideal opportunities for
+forests of often unique, bizarre and wondrous plants, offering ideal opportunities for

-marsh and lagoon provides delightful views of all the North American
+marsh and lagoon sanctuary provides rare and delightful views of North American

 herons and egrets, and many other residents and visitors to this